310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/epilogue.md

 “After all, that would be rude to the audience cheering for us, and to you, our opponents!”

-“Both Karate and idols start with a bow and end with a bow!
+“Both karate and idols start with a bow and end with a bow!
 Isn't that right, Nagumo!?”
 {% endbubble %}

 {% bubble Tetora %}
 “Ossu!
-I'm actually really happy about this!
-I didn't see it coming at all!
+I'm actually real happy about this!
+This is exactly what I was hopin' to happen!
 I’m all fired up~!! ☆”

-“Trickstar, I plan to fight against you as skilled seniors!”
+“Trickstar, I plan to fight against you as my skilled seniors!”
 {% endbubble %}

 {% bubble Subaru %}